mnaoumov/obsidian-plugin-chronos/README.md

 ### BCE time

-You can signify BCE times with the negtive symbol (-)
+You can signify BCE times with the negative symbol (-)

 ```
 - [-10000]    <--- 10000 BCE